 What is market research?

-It helps you define your buyer personas and target market and understand the viability of your business by answering questions like:
+It helps you define your target market, craft customer personas, and understand the viability of your business, by answering questions like:

-- Who are they?
+- Who are your customers?

 - What are their buying and shopping habits?